marcchalier/marcchalier.github.io/_pages/about.md

   * Do political borders influence the representations and perceptions of these boundaries?
   * Do idealized representations align with perceptions based on concrete auditory stimuli?

-The methodology involves mental maps, phonetic-phonological analyses of language production in different communication situations, and perception experiments.
+The methodology involves mental maps, phonetic-phonological analyses of linguistic productions in different communication situations, and perception experiments.
 The project aims to fill a gap in perceptual linguistics by systematically studying the impact of political borders on varietal boundaries, focusing on often overlooked francophone areas.

 ---
 **Publications**